bozsahin/thebench/README.md

 1. Make sure your OS has the basics: `curl` and `git`.

--In Linux, do the following one by one to find out if you have them:
+-In Linux or MacOS, do the following one by one to find out if you have them:

 ```bash
         command -v curl